MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 ---
-title: Contributor guide - Install content authoring tools
+title: Install content authoring tools
 description: This article helps you download and install the client tools you will need for Git and editing markdown files.
 author: bryanla
 ms.author: bryanla